microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 4.4.md

 ```

 To get around this, you can specifically add runtime checks to ensure that the thrown type matches your expected type.
-Otherwise, you can just use a type assertion, add an explicit `: any` to your catch variable, or turn off `--useUnknownInCatchVariables`.
+Otherwise, you can just use a type assertion, add an explicit `: any` to your catch variable, or turn off [`useUnknownInCatchVariables`](/tsconfig#useUnknownInCatchVariables).

 ### Broader Always-Truthy Promise Checks